feralcreative/moto-router/README.md

-# Motorcycle Ride Template
+# Moto-Rooter

-This project consists of flexible web template for visualizing and sharing motorcycle routes online with fellow riders.
-It’s flexible in that it will automatically adjust/add routes by dropping a new `.kml` file in the `/data/` directory, and it will add gpx and url buttons if they also exist, and remove them if they don’t.
+Behold, a flexible framework for visualizing and sharing motorcycle routes with fellow riders.
+Just drop a new `.kml` file into the `/data/` directory to add a route—the system will automatically update the map, and add or remove GPX and URL buttons as those files appear or disappear.

-I've made a concerted effort to construct the `/template/` directory with real-world examples that can be parsed and mimicked, so if the instructions below don't make complete sense, simply clone the repo and pick through it.
+This is a _static_ site—it does not rely on any server-side language or database.
+When you're ready to deploy, all you need is a barebones web server (e.g. Apache, Nginx) sans database.
+It’s designed to be simple and easy to deploy, maintain, and scaled up or down as needed.

 ![Project Screenshot](img/screenshot.jpg)